gmac/pods.js/README.md

 		// do stuff.
 	});

-	// Return an array of modules mapped to a list of required id's. var moduleArray = mmd.require(['module1', 'module2']);
+	// Return an array of modules mapped to a list of required ids. var moduleArray = mmd.require(['module1', 'module2']);

 	// Inject a collection of modules as arguments of a callback function.